idea-statica/iom-examples/README.md

 ![Stiffeners With Welds](IOM.SteelFrame/Images/stiffenersWithWelds.PNG?raw=true "Stiffeners With Welds")

 ## Import IOM To IDEA Connection
-The package Idea StatiCa constrains the assembly IdeaStatiCa.IOMToConnection.dll.
+The package Idea StatiCa contains the assembly IdeaStatiCa.IOMToConnection.dll.
 It allows to generate an idea connection project from data passed in IOM format.

 #### The example of importing IOM To IDEA Connection:
 ```C#